Elephant Man (musician)

-O'Neil Bryan (born 11 September 1975), better known by his stage name Elephant Man, is a Jamaican dancehall musician, having formerly been a member of the dancehall group Scare Dem Crew prior to his solo career.
+O'Neil Norman Bryan (born 11 September 1975), better known by his stage name Elephant Man, is a Jamaican dancehall musician, having formerly been a member of the dancehall group Scare Dem Crew prior to his solo career.

 Family and relationships

 Elephant Man is a father to at least 38 children.
 His first biological child was born when he was 17 years old.
 In a February 2012 interview with Winford Williams of OnStage, he claimed to have had 20 different baby mothers at the time.
 Other children such as Ashanti Bryan aka Jeniun (formerly Ele-Trunk), claims Elephant Man disowned him and others - which possibly put the number of children O'Neil Bryan has to over 40.

 Career

-He started out his musical career in 1995 as a member of the Scare Dem Crew, later continuing as a solo artist.
-He was later characterised for several trademarks, such as his dyed yellow-orange hair, his unique low-key voice, and his stage performance, which included jumping and running, or even climbing on stage props and monitors.
-His acoustic trademark is a low, raspy grumble singing voice and light lisp.

-Bryan had his first international recognition when he and Puma settled a contract for using his single "All Out" for its Olympics commercial campaign in 2004.

 His song "Willie Bounce" appeared on several mixtapes in early 2006.
 It used the first few bars from "I Will Survive" by Gloria Gaynor.
 "Willie Bounce" has been described as one of Elephant Man's most recognisable songs, with the corresponding dance still enjoying popularity as of 2015.

 Bryan signed with New York-based label Bad Boy Records and released Let's Get Physical on 6 November 2007.
 The first single was called "Five-O" and featured Wyclef Jean.
 Another track on the album featured Diddy and Busta Rhymes, and it was produced by Cipha Sounds and Solitair.

-Many of Elephant Man's songs are found on various Riddim Driven albums by VP Records and Greensleeves Records's Rhythm Album series.
-He performed on popular riddims such as "Diwali", "Coolie", "Stepz", and "Bubble Up".

-The Gully Creeper dance, for which Bryan created a song, was danced by Usain Bolt at the 2008 Summer Olympics in Beijing after winning the gold medal and breaking a world record in the 200 meter sprint.

-In 2009, Elephant Man released a cover of the song "We Are The World" in tribute to Michael Jackson.